huuuuusy/huuuuusy.github.io/CONTRIBUTING.md

 ## Theme attribution

-Changes to inherited Academic Pages or Minimal Mistakes code must remain compatible with the repository's MIT license and preserve required notices.
+The lean site shell is derived from Academic Pages and Minimal Mistakes.
-Do not add third-party assets unless their redistribution terms are clear.
+Changes must remain compatible with the repository's MIT license and preserve required notices.
+Do not restore unused upstream feature bundles or add third-party assets unless their purpose and redistribution terms are clear.